Chapter 15.

 The Limits of Fixed Pie Thinking

 A common concept in economic discourse is fixed pie thinking.
 This perspective posits that at any given time there is a static, unchanging amount of wealth or resources in the world.
-This way of thinking, prevalent since at least 1891 in discussions about fixed labour, extends beyond just employment, permeating various economic arguments and beliefs.
+This way of thinking extends beyond just employment, permeating various economic arguments and beliefs.

 This narrow-mindedness assumes that one person’s success requires another’s loss, rooted in toxic zero-sum thinking.
 Such simplistic notions of economics are frequently wielded to justify particular policy views, sometimes leading to the dismissal of the entire field as fake or just made up.

 While aspects of economics are indeed socially constructed, the fundamental questions of how societies produce, distribute and consume resources are undeniably real.
-Dismissing the entire field risks ceding vital intellectual ground and overlooking the essential insights it offers for improving human lives.
+Dismissing the entire field risks overlooking the essential insights it offers for improving human lives.

 At its core, economics is a behavioural science.
 While it often involves the manipulation of numbers and the analysis of data, it is fundamentally about human behaviour.
-As Gary Becker explores in The Economic Approach to Human Behavior, it is the study of how individuals and societies make decisions in the face of scarcity, and how these decisions impact the production, consumption and transfer of wealth.
+It is the study of how individuals and societies make decisions in the face of scarcity and how these decisions impact the production, consumption and transfer of wealth.

 The Human Side of Economic Decisions

-Economics seeks to explain why people make the choices they do, how they respond to incentives, and how these individual actions shape the broader economic landscape.
-Nobel laureate Daniel Kahneman, drawing on decades of research with his collaborator Amos Tversky, demonstrated in Thinking, Fast and Slow that human decision-making is influenced by mental shortcuts and biases, often deviating from perfectly rational models.
+Economics seeks to explain why people make the choices they do, how they respond to incentives and how these individual actions shape the broader economic landscape.
+Human decision-making is influenced by mental shortcuts and biases, often deviating from perfectly rational models.

-This vital shift in perspective, further championed by Nobel laureate Richard Thaler in works like Misbehaving, highlights that understanding how people actually behave, rather than how purely rational agents should behave, is fundamental to comprehending economic phenomena.
+This vital shift in perspective highlights that understanding how people actually behave, rather than how purely rational agents should behave, is fundamental to comprehending economic phenomena.
 Humans are not so much rational as they are adept at finding a rationale for their emotionally driven behaviour.
 A robust behavioural economic approach uses data to observe what people do, not simply why they say they did it.

 To fully appreciate the current landscape of economic thought, it is useful to briefly trace its historical evolution.
 What we now call economics began as moral philosophy and political economy.

-Thinkers like Adam Smith, often considered the father of modern economics, published The Wealth of Nations (1776) after his work on moral philosophy.
-His foundational insights on markets, division of labour and the invisible hand were deeply embedded in observations of human nature and societal organisation.
-Following Smith, David Ricardo extended this classical tradition.
-In his 1817 book On the Principles of Political Economy and Taxation, Ricardo developed the theory of comparative advantage.
+Foundational insights on markets, division of labour and the invisible hand were deeply embedded in observations of human nature and societal organisation.
+Following this, the theory of comparative advantage was developed.
 This theory explains how countries can benefit from specialising in the production of goods they can produce most efficiently, even if they are not the most efficient producers of any good.
 By focusing on what they do relatively best, countries can trade with one another and achieve mutual gains, leading to more efficient global resource allocation.

 Neoclassical Economics and Modern Theories

 Through the late 19th and much of the 20th century, economics progressively sought to emulate the rigour of the natural sciences.
-This period saw the rise of neoclassical economics, with Alfred Marshall providing systematic frameworks for supply and demand.
-This approach led to an increasing emphasis on mathematical modelling and the development of idealised concepts like homo economicus, the perfectly rational, self-interested agent.
+This period saw the rise of neoclassical economics, with systematic frameworks for supply and demand.
+This approach led to an increasing emphasis on mathematical modelling and the development of idealised concepts like the perfectly rational, self-interested agent.

 Major historical events fundamentally shaped economic theory.
-The Industrial Revolution spurred classical economists to explain growth, while the economic crisis of the Great Depression radically challenged the prevailing belief in self-correcting markets, leading to the rise of Keynesian economics.
-John Maynard Keynes argued for the necessity of government intervention, particularly through fiscal policy, to stabilise economies.
-Later, as concerns about inflation grew, thinkers like Milton Friedman championed monetarism, emphasising the role of money supply and free markets.
+The Industrial Revolution spurred economists to explain growth.
+The economic crisis of the Great Depression radically challenged the prevailing belief in self-correcting markets, leading to the rise of new theories.
+Later, as concerns about inflation grew, monetarism gained prominence, emphasising the role of money supply and free markets.

-Beyond these theoretical schools, an even more fundamental truth about the economy exists: the underlying real economy.
-This is it: energy is the economy.
-Every unit of currency of Gross Domestic Product (GDP) represents a physical transformation powered by energy somewhere.
+Beyond these theoretical schools, an even more fundamental truth about the economy exists: energy is the economy.
+Every unit of currency of Gross Domestic Product represents a physical transformation powered by energy somewhere.

 This realisation shatters the illusion that economic value is purely financial, connecting all transactions to the physical world of atoms and resources.
 The modern fractional reserve banking system, by creating money as interest-bearing debt, has a built-in growth imperative.
 Since the interest must be paid from future expansion, the collective system is structurally tethered to continuous, exponential growth.
 This systemic mandate for expansion is a crucial factor in the deep conflict between our financial reality and our ecological limits.